 There are 89 CRDMs raising and dropping 89 control rod assemblies, each with 24 rods, i.e., 2,136 rods.

-When operating, the EPR reactor vessel contains water at a high pressure of 15.5 Mpa and a temperature of 328°C. With lowering pressures the high pressure hot water flashes to a water/steam mix and to steam.
+When operating, the EPR reactor vessel contains water at a high pressure of 15.5 Mpa, a leaving "hot leg" temperature of 328°C and a returning "cold leg" temperature of 296°C. With lowering pressures the high pressure hot water flashes to a water/steam mix and to steam.

 Generators, coolant pumps